Designing for short term rental

 determine how many people you can host

 You’ve heard of “heads in beds”?
 At my ocean front property, I have three good sized bedrooms, one with a king and two with queen beds.
-So that’s six guests potentially.
+So that’s six guests potentially, provided they are three couples.

-At my former lake house there were two tiny bedrooms, one with a queen and one with a full sized bed so it was listed for four guests.
+At my former lake house there were two tiny bedrooms, one with a queen and one with a full sized bed so it was listed for four guests, thinking two couples.

-If you’re not on-site, installing a “Ring” motion activated exterior camera allows a host to monitor how many guests check in.
+If you’re not on-site, installing a Google Nest Doorbell allows a host to monitor how many guests actually check in.
 You are not insured for unregistered guests so it’s critical that no extra guests are snuck in.
 And you absolutely don’t want your listing to turn into a party house.
 It’s really critical to be a good neighbour.

 My listing is not baby-proofed, nor do I provide cots nor high chairs so my listing is set up as not appropriate for children.
-In my experience, the most damage is actually caused by young children like chocolate stains on the sofas.
+In my experience, the most damage is actually caused by young children.
+Spaghetti stains on the dining chairs, food mashed into the carpet, items knocked over and broken, finger prints everywhere – it’s way too much cleaning and damage.
 And I just don’t need the stress of worrying about how they might hurt themselves.

 Bedrooms